storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap SQLitePlugin - a reference implementation

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, working to follow the HTML5 Web SQL API as close as possible.
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP8, working to follow the HTML5 Web SQL API as close as possible.

-License for Android version: MIT or Apache
+License for Android & WP versions: MIT or Apache

 License for iOS version: MIT only

 ## Status

 - Please use the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) for community support
-- Commercial support is available for SQLCipher integration
+- Commercial support is available for SQLCipher integration with Android & iOS versions

 ## Announcements

+- WP8 version added by:
+  - @nadyaA (Nadezhda Atanasova) with proper DLL integration
+  - @Gillardo (Darren Gillard) with background processing & tested with failure-safe transaction semantics
 - Forum renamed to: [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin)
 - New location: https://github.com/brodysoft/Cordova-SQLitePlugin
-- Android & iOS versions are combined again in this project.
-- Android & iOS versions are working with Cordova 3.0 tooling.
 - iOS version can now be built with either ARC or MRC.
-- WP8 version working with Cordova 3.0 tooling at: [brodybits / Cordova-SQLitePlugin-WP-2014.01](https://github.com/brodybits/Cordova-SQLitePlugin-WP-2014.01)

 ## Highlights

-- Works with Cordova 3.0 tooling
+- Works with Cordova 3.x tooling
 - Drop-in replacement for HTML5 SQL API, the only change should be window.openDatabase() --> sqlitePlugin.openDatabase()
-- Fail-safe nested transactions with batch processing optimizations
+- Failure-safe nested transactions with batch processing optimizations
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known, can be reconfigured, and iOS will be backed up by iCloud.
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
-- Works with [SQLCipher](http://sqlcipher.net) for encryption (see below)
+- Android & iOS working with [SQLCipher](http://sqlcipher.net) for encryption (see below)

 ## Apps using Cordova/PhoneGap SQLitePlugin